Brian417-cup/EHGFormer/README.md

 # HGFormer
-This is the official repository of "An efficient hypergraph-injected Transformer for 3D Human Pose Estimation".
+This is the official repository of "An efficient hypergraph-injected transformer for 3D human pose estimation".

 Code will be released upon acceptance.